-With more than 15 years of experience representing individuals and businesses in a variety of situations we are able to defend or prosecute nearly any civil litigation claim.
+With close to two decades of experience representing individuals and businesses in a variety of situations we are able to defend or prosecute nearly any civil litigation claim.
 While some of the more common types are listed below, we urge you to contact us regardless of your situation.
 Moreover, we have developed relationships in almost every area of the law and, as such, if we are unable to assist you we will do our best to put you in touch with an attorney who can.
 We simply want to be certain that you are properly represented, whether by our firm or another.

 New Your State Court (Suffolk, Nassau, Bronx, Queens , Brooklyn or New York County).
 U. S. District Court (Southern or Eastern District)